Aqualyd-Limited/sonarCal/docs/index.md

 ## Installation

-You will need Python installed on your computer before installing Sonarcal.
-Python versions 3.11 to 3.14 are currently supported.
+Sonarcal requires Python version 3.11.
+If you are unfamiliar with installing and running Python programs we recommend using `uv` (see [below](#using-uv)).

 Sonarcal is installed from the command line via:

 ```
 pip install sonarcal